Welcome to today's edition of the Rush 24-7 podcast.

 The terrorist group's security structure suffered total collapse.

-These are the words not of Al Qaeda's enemies, but of one of its own leaders in Anbar province, one the one that the group's uh stronghold uh once one of the group's stronghold.
+These are the words, not of al-Qaeda's enemies, but of one of its own leaders in Anbar province, one that the group's stronghold, once one of the group's stronghold, they were set down last summer in a 39-page letter seized during a U.S. raid on an al-Qaeda base near Samarra in November.

-The uh U.S. military released extracts from that letter yesterday along with a second seized letter in another November raid that is almost as startling.
+The U.S. military released extracts from that letter yesterday, along with a second seized letter in another November raid that is almost as startling.

-Now, the uh story does mention here on page two uh the Anbar letter conceded that the Crusaders, the Americans, had gained the upper hand by persuading ordinary Sunnis that Al Qaeda was responsible for their suffering and by exploiting their poverty to entice them into the security forces.
+Now, the story does mention here on page two, the Anbar letter conceded that the Crusaders, the Americans, had gained the upper hand by persuading ordinary Sunnis that al-Qaeda was responsible for their suffering and by exploiting their poverty to entice them into the security forces.

-Uh so the the point of the story is hey, the Iraqis didn't get to this conclusion all by themselves.
+So the point of the story is, hey, the Iraqis didn't get to this conclusion all by themselves.

 They had to be talked into it by the Americans.